Explaining Caption-Image Interactions in CLIP Models with Second-Order Attributions

 \section{Conclusion}

-In this paper, we derived general feature-pair attributions for dual-encoder architectures, enabling the attribution of similarity predictions onto interactions between input features.
-Our method is easily applicable to any differentiable dual-encoder architecture and requires no modifications of the initial model.
-We believe it can provide valuable insights in applications such as (multi-modal) information retrieval and retrieval-augmented generation, helping to identify biases and errors in these models to improve them further.

-Applying our method to \gls{clip} models provides clear evidence for them capturing fine-grained interactions between corresponding visual and linguistic concepts despite their coarser contrastive objective.
-Mis-matching objects are often not only ignored but contribute negatively to image-caption similarities.
-At the same time, we also find pronounced out-of-domain effects, and can identify knowledge gaps about specific object classes in individual models.
-In-domain fine-tuning can reduce these gaps by large margins, which points out limitations in the initial models' generalization capabilities and complements the recent results by \citet{clip_domain}.
-Finally, an error analysis revealed that \gls{clip} models can struggle with covered or partially visible objects, unusual scenes, and correlated contexts like kitchens, offices, or sports courts.

-By enabling the analysis of interactions between caption and image features, our approach contributes to an emerging interest in understanding higher-order dependencies in \gls{clip} models \citep{gandelsman25, ilime}, reaching beyond well-understood first-order effects \citep{gradeclip}.
+We derive general second-order attributions in dual encoder architectures, enabling the attribution of similarity predictions onto interactions between input features.
+Our method is applicable to any differentiable dual-encoder and requires no modifications of the initial model.
+We believe it can also provide valuable insights into more complex relations between images and text \citep{visualgenome}, models for different modalities \citep{audioclip} and applications like retrieval \citep{xcolbert, vast}.
+Our experiments with \gls{clip} models provide strong evidence for them capturing fine-grained interactions between corresponding visual and linguistic concepts despite their coarse contrastive objective.
+At the same time, we also observe pronounced out-of-domain effects.
+These results complement recent findings identifying limitations in the generalization capabilities of \gls{clip} \citep{clip_domain}.
+Finally, an error analysis revealed that \gls{clip} models can struggle with covered or partially visible objects, unusual scenes, and correlated contexts like kitchens, offices, or sports courts.\\ By enabling the analysis of interactions between caption and image features, our approach contributes to an emerging interest in understanding higher-order dependencies in \gls{clip} models \citep{gandelsman25, ilime}, reaching beyond well-understood first-order effects \citep{gradeclip}.